Agency: Human, Robotic and Divine

 Machines and Beings

-If we define the term 'machine' to mean systems where causes can be traced outside, to programmers, or operators, etc., then it seems to me that the most intelligent devices we have made thus far are still machines because they are deterministic - we can always trace causes to the outside.
+If we define the term 'machine' to mean systems where causes can be traced outside, to programmers, or operators, etc., then it seems to me that the most intelligent devices we have made thus far - digital computers - are still machines because they are deterministic - we can always trace causes to the outside.
 Using this kind of distinction, there is a huge gulf between even lower animals and our most powerful computers.

 If we are searching for systems that clearly start causal chains rather than just acting as players in them, we need to find more than machines, we need to find free agency.
 What is the 'right stuff' that makes agency?
 I believe we have located agency when causal chains disappear (for all practical purposes) inside complex objects.
 Many biological systems are extremely complex, but effects can still be traced to external causes.
 They will only disappear into objects that possess sufficient complexity and internal degrees of freedom that our instruments and measurements cannot reliably follow.
-As we leave the realm of machines, we encounter what might be termed beings.
+As we leave the realm of machines, we encounter what might be termed 'beings.'
 Of course, the example par excellence of a complex system with a great many degrees of freedom is the human brain/body.

 Limitations